pradeephubgit/appsignal-docs/source/nodejs/integrations/express.html.md

 title: "Express"
 ---

-Express.js v4+ can be instrumented via a middleware plugin to augment `Span`s with richer data.
+The AppSignal for Node.js integration for Express.js (`express`) v4.0.0+.

+## Installation

+Add both the `@appsignal/nodejs` and `@appsignal/express` packages to your `package.json`.
+Then, run `yarn install`/`npm install`.

+You can also add these packages to your `package.json` on the command line:

 ```bash
 yarn add @appsignal/nodejs @appsignal/express
 npm install --save @appsignal/nodejs @appsignal/express
 ```

-You can then import and use the package in your app:
+You can then import and use the package in your app.

+## Usage

+### Middleware

+The module includes middleware for automatically instrumenting the routes of your application.

 ```js
 const { Appsignal } = require("@appsignal/nodejs")